Radio-controlled glider: F3F

 Another form of slope R/C glider racing is called F3F.
 The F3F is one of many competition categories for model and full scale aircraft that are defined by the Fédération Aéronautique Internationale (FAI).
 In F3F racing, the pilot is timed on the course for 10 legs of 100 m for a total distance of 1 km.
 All pilots fly a timed run for each round.
 The fastest pilot receives 1,000 points for the round and all others are given a percentage which is determined by the ratio of their time to the fast time for the round.
 At the end of the competition, the pilot with the most points wins.

 Combat

 Combat is usually flown with expanded polypropylene (EPP) foam models due to their impact resistance.
 Each pilot tries to knock the other's aircraft physically out of the air.
 A "kill" is scored only when the opponents aircraft hits the ground.
 If a hit occurs and each aircraft recovers and remains airborne, the hits generally do not count.
 Often this activity includes extreme maneuvers and aerobatics.

-This particular class of slope glider is extremely popular, as novices can learn to fly with a model that is practically indestructible.
-There is also a wide appeal in owning an inexpensive glider that is also a stand-off scale model, particularly of favorite World War II fighters, e.g. the Spitfire/Seafire, P-51 Mustang and P-47 Thunderbolt.
+This particular class of slope glider is popular, as novices can learn to fly with a less fragile and cheaper model that can work as a stand-off scale model.
+Particularly popular combat gliders are World War II fighters, e.g. the Spitfire/Seafire, P-51 Mustang and P-47 Thunderbolt.